dh1011/llm-term/README.md

 # 🖥️ LLM-Term

-A Rust-based CLI tool that generates and executes terminal commands using OpenAI's language models.
+A Rust-based CLI tool that generates and executes terminal commands using OpenAI's language models or local Ollama models.

 ## Features

-- Configurable model and token limit (gpt-4o-mini or gpt-4o)
+- Configurable model and token limit (gpt-4o-mini, gpt-4o, or Ollama)
 - Generate and execute terminal commands based on user prompts
 - Works on both PowerShell and Unix-like shells (Automatically detected)